Privacy

 - Google and Apple, OAuth sign-in (only if you choose those methods).

-- PostHog (EU instance, eu.posthog.com), product analytics, only if you've consented.
+- PostHog (EU instance, eu.posthog.com), product analytics and the conduit for our advertising attribution to Google Ads, only if you've consented.

 - Sentry (EU instance, eu.sentry.io), error tracking.